 To build on that thought, I write this month: “It is not my intention to make you think as I think, but to usher you to the Living Truth, to Jesus Himself, from Whom alone you can genuinely learn anything!
 My thinking is just as flawed and faulty as yours.
 I don’t have many of the answers, but I do know The Person Who is The Answer, The Truth—Jesus!”

-At any given time on our journey, each of us can only think and act based upon our (1) present state of awareness and (2) present level of understanding.
+At any given time on our journey, each of us can only think and act based upon our (1) current state of awareness and (2) present level of understanding.
 Even what little truth we presently understand is always based upon those two factors.
 That’s why we must have absolute, final, and objective truth—something outside our limited selves: God, Jesus, the Bible.
 Without those, we flounder around, playing mind and word games and thinking “our” truth is better than someone else’s truth.

 I want to share a little bit about how the Bible is the “LIFEGuide Book” for our journey.
 But here near the beginning of this issue, I want to make a point as clearly as I possibly can: God did not give us the Bible, his written Word, merely to INFORM us—but to TRANSFORM us!
 Our lives as Jesus-believers are not to be spent merely learning and amassing information about God, but they are to be spent in letting God transform our lives by means of his written Word, the Bible.